A lot or a little?

 The parents' guide to what's in this movie.

 What parents need to know

 Parents need to know that Cold Pursuit is a thriller/dark comedy starring Liam Neeson as a man seeking revenge for his son's death.
 It's very violent, with punching and hitting, guns and shooting, and lots and lots of blood.
 Much of the violence is tinged with a comic tone.
 There's some sex-related dialogue, and a secondary character tries to seduce waitresses and hotel maids, sometimes by lying in bed naked with money covering his genitals.
 A married couple kisses, offscreen, for a long time.
 Language is very strong, with uses of "f--k," "s--t," the "N" word, and more.
-Secondary characters are drug dealers, and cocaine and pot smoking are shown.
+Secondary characters are drug dealers, and cocaine, pot smoking, and cigarettes are shown.
 Characters also drink in bars/socially.
 A remake of a 2014 Norwegian movie, this one is quite a bit smarter, and stranger, than the usual Neeson revenge movie.
 It also plays around with audience reactions to death, which makes it most appropriate for older teens and up.

 - Parents say